obazl/sealark/doc/devguide.md

     ]),
 ```

+WARNING: //vendored has been removed, see MODULE.bazel

 ## CAVEATS

-* Bazel behaves erratically when used as a launcher.
-The RUNFILES env.
+* Bazel may behave a little erratically when used as a launcher.
+The
-  vars may or may not be defined, depending on whether run cmd was
+  RUNFILES env. vars may or may not be defined, depending on whether
-  'run' or 'test', and whether 'run' is used to launch a cc_binary or
+  run cmd was 'run' or 'test', and whether 'run' is used to launch a
-  a cc_test target.
-Also, the runtime environments for the 'test' and 'run'
+  cc_binary or a cc_test target.
+Also, the runtime environments for
-  commands are different.
+  the 'test' and 'run' commands are different.

 ### misc